carneades/carneades-4/README.md

 - An evaluator for structured arguments, based on a new version of the Carneades Argument Evaluation Structures (CAES) formal model of argument.
-New in this version of CAES is support for cyclic argument graphs, cumulative arguments and issue-based information systems (IBIS).
+New in this version of CAES is support for cyclic argument graphs, cumulative arguments, issue-based information systems (IBIS) and multicriteria decision analysis.

 Carneades can visualize both Dung abstract argumentation frameworks and CAES argument graphs using [GraphML](https://en.wikipedia.org/wiki/GraphML).
 We recommend using the free [yEd](http://www.yworks.com/yed) GraphML editor to view the GraphML files.